The General Education Core

 All high school registration forms require a high school administrator and student signature or registration is considered incomplete.
 A new registration form must be completed for each semester.

 Each student must take an Accuplacer or ACT test to enroll in an Iowa Lakes course.
-There is a minimum score that must be reached on the test in order to enroll in any writing or math course.
+There is a minimum score that must be reached on the test in order to enroll in Composition I, Composition II or any college-level math course.

 Students receiving low scores are encouraged to return to their local high school to upgrade their skills.
 If no means are available at the high school level to improve those skills, the student may enroll in an Iowa Lakes developmental class, but not regular college classes, until the required developmental courses have been completed satisfactorily.